grafana/agent/docs/sources/static/set-up/install-agent-docker.md

    ```

    - Replace `CONFIG_FILE_PATH` with the configuration file path on your Windows host system.
-   - Replace `WAL_DATA_DIRECTORY` with the directory where your metrics are stored before they are sent to Prometheus.
+   - Replace `WAL_DATA_DIRECTORY` with the directory used to store your metrics before sending them to Prometheus.
 Old WAL data is cleaned up every hour and is used for recovery if the process crashes.

    {{% admonition type="note" %}}
-   The paths on your Windows host must be exposed to the Docker container through a bind mount for the flags to work properly.
+   For the flags to work correctly, you must expose the paths on your Windows host to the Docker container through a bind mount.
    {{%/admonition %}}

 ## Result